 ADHD is also linked with lower levels of dopamine and norepinephrine in your brain.
 These are known as the feel-good neurotransmitters.
 They are part of your body’s reward system.
 Both chemicals kick in when you experience something positive.
 This can include falling in love, getting a promotion, or winning a prize.

 In an effort to manage symptoms better, people with ADHD may turn to alcohol or other substances.
-In the short term, alcohol can increase dopamine levels, which may appear to ease ADHD symptoms.
+In the short term, alcohol can

 Over time, however, alcohol use actually depletes dopamine.
 This can make your ADHD worse.
 People with ADHD should not drink alcohol due to this effect.

 Stimulant drugs like Adderall are the first-line treatment for people with ADHD.
 Adderall is one of the most commonly prescribed ADHD medications.
 It’s a blend of several different amphetamine salts.

 This medication works by increasing the levels of the neurotransmitters dopamine and norepinephrine in your brain.
 It improves concentration and reduces impulsivity and hyperactivity in people with ADHD.

 Some people may wonder if using a stimulant leads to substance abuse even when you use it with a prescription.
 In reality, if you have ADHD, taking a stimulant medication may actually reduce your risk of drug and alcohol abuse.
 A study in Pediatrics looked at the effects of ADHD psychotropic medication, such as Adderall, on risks for substance use disorders.
 The study found that people treated with stimulants for ADHD had an 85 percent reduction in risk for substance use disorders.
 The study also found that untreated ADHD is a significant risk factor for substance use disorders.